shermanloan/scejson-doc/doc/module-loan.md

 for more information on how these two fields work together to define a payment stream.

+If the `PmtType` field is equal to `CalcPmt`, then the value of this field may be specified as a flat dollar amount (e.g. `"Amount" : "250.00"`) which represents an additional amount to be added to the computed payment (this is also know as a pickup payment), or a percentage of the computed payment (e.g.
+`"Amount" : "200%"`), which allows the calling application to specify a double payment, half payment, etc.

+If the `PmtType` field is equal to `FixedPmt`, then the value of this field may be specified as a flat dollar amount (e.g. `"Amount" : "250.00"`), a percentage of the principal balance (e.g. `"Amount" : "5.25%"`), or a percentage of the outstanding balance at the time the payment is made (e.g. `"Amount" :
+"8.125%B"`).

-If the `PmtType` field is equal to `PayInt` or `PayPrin`, then the value of this field may be specified as a flat dollar amount (e.g. `"Amount" : "250.00"`), a percentage of the principal balance (e.g. `"Amount" : "5.25%"`), a percentage of the outstanding balance at the time the payment is made (e.g. `"Amount" : "8.125%B"`), or a percentage of the computed target payment (e.g. `"Amount" : "100%C"`).
+If the `PmtType` field is equal to `PayInt` or `PayPrin`, then the value of this field may be specified as a flat dollar amount (e.g. `"Amount" : "250.00"`), a percentage of the principal balance (e.g. `"Amount" : "5.25%"`), a percentage of the outstanding balance at the time the payment is made (e.g. `"Amount" :
+"8.125%B"`), or a percentage of the computed target payment (e.g. `"Amount" :
+"100%C"`).

 If the `PmtType` field is equal to `CalcPmt`, then the value of this field may be specified as a flat dollar amount (e.g. `"Amount" : "500.00"`) which will be